schellenberg/computerscience20/_sources/VisualProgrammingEnv/VariablesAndNestedRepeat.rst

 In order to create code that behaves in the manner described above, we need to introduce the idea of a **variable**.
 You have learned about variables in math class.
 In mathematics, they are just a symbol that can hold any number.
 In computer science, a variable is a container that can hold any number, but can also hold any other type of information (words, lists of numbers, video, sound, etc).
 In this situation, all we need a variable to hold is a number.

-To create a variable in Scratch, click on the Data tab, then click Make a Variable.
+To create a variable in Scratch, click on the Variables tab, then click Make a Variable.
 Be sure to use useful names for your variables.
 For example, *Number of Sides* would be a useful, descriptive variable name for this example.

 .. image:: images/scratch_make_a_variable.png